racsopacso/blackthorn/modules/pf2e-kingmaker-tools/docs/house-rules.md

 * Each companion can only be influenced or discovered once per camping sessions: prevents players ganging up on companions and maxing out their influence in the first couple sessions
 * Only 1 encounter is rolled during your watch and camping activities don't increase the DC: too many random encounters can bog down your session; if you don't check for random encounters, many camping activities are obsolete and there's no tension
 * All camping activity buffs apply to everyone at the start of the camping session: simplifies and speeds up the game
-* Regongar's activity does not grant XP: there is already enough XP as is, no need to reward PCs for choosing the lazy way out
+* Regongar's activity does not grant XP: there is already enough XP as is, no need to reward PCs for pressing the auto-win button
-* Crafting an item is a camping activity: there's already a lot of downtime in this AP (years), so this gives them a bit more flexibility to craft all those items that they find formulas for (**Note**: this might conflict with the building requirements to craft items)
+* Crafting an item is a camping activity: there's already a lot of downtime in this AP (years), so this gives them a bit more flexibility to craft all those items that they find formulas for (**Note**: this might conflict with the building requirements to craft items in the Kingdom Management House Rule section)

 #### Random Encounters

-When a random encounter happens, people that are awake perform a Perception check against the ambusher's Stealth DC.
+When a random encounter happens, the watcher performs a Perception check against the ambusher's Stealth DC.
 Everyone else is unconscious, sleeping in their tents with their armor removed (unless it has the comfort trait).

 * **Critical Success**: As Success but PCs are not prone and have reactions
 * **Success**: As Failure but sleeping PCs wake up, gaining the prone condition
 * **Failure**: As Critical Failure but Enemies start within 60ft distance
 * **Critical** Failure: Enemies start within 15ft distance of PCs.
 Sleeping PCs are unconscious and do not gain Reactions before their turn starts

-PCs can be woken up, gaining the prone condition when:
+PCs can be woken up, losing unconscious and gaining the prone condition when:

 * They take damage
 * They get shaken awake with a touch interact action